Completions

 How is this different from NewsAPI or GNews?

 Those are general-purpose news APIs with light geo-filtering.
-This skill normalizes across them plus per-market RSS feeds, filters by location relevance (not just dateline), and emits change events to your downstream content agents.
+This combines across them plus per-market RSS feeds, filters by actual location relevance, and feeds your content systems.

-NewsAPI, GNews, Google News, top regional newspaper RSS feeds per operator market, plus major local-business-journal feeds.
-Custom sources via the skill-backlog.
+NewsAPI, GNews, Google News, top regional newspaper RSS feeds per market, plus major local business-journal feeds.
+Custom sources can be added.

 How does relevance filtering work?

-Semantic classification per article filters out nationally-syndicated content with a city dateline but no actual local relevance.
-Tunable threshold per operator risk-tolerance.
+A classifier per article filters out nationally syndicated content with a city dateline but no actual local relevance.
+The threshold is tunable to your risk tolerance.

-Sentiment plus topic classification flags articles where the brand, category, or adjacent competitors appear negatively.
-Flagged articles escalate to the crisis-detection cross-cutting agent for human review.
+Sentiment and topic classification flag articles where your brand, category, or adjacent competitors appear negatively.
+Flagged articles escalate to a human reviewer.

 What is the freshness window?

-Hourly source sweep by default.
-Crisis-signal detection runs every 15 minutes during business hours.
-Time-sensitive verticals configurable to 15-minute sweeps as a skill-backlog upgrade.
+Hourly source sweeps by default.
+Crisis detection runs every 15 minutes during business hours.
+Time-sensitive verticals can go to 15-minute sweeps.

 Can we keep our existing Meltwater or Cision subscription?

 Yes.
-Those tools cover global brand-monitoring at enterprise scale.
-This skill ingests per-location news for content production; they compose cleanly.
+Those tools cover global brand monitoring at enterprise scale.
+This handles per-location news for content production.
+They work side by side.

 Hire one of the agents that includes this skill